chiao45/ams562-notes/intro/lec0.rst

 "I'm so glad that I commented!"
 +++++++++++++++++++++++++++++++

-Actually, you are the one who benefit the most from making comments.
+You are the one who benefits the most from making comments.
 While doing research, an important thing that everybody needs to keep in mind is to make the work reproducible.
 One needs to make sure that his/her results can be reproduced in the future.
 Therefore, make comments for yourselves in the